design-tokens/community-group/technical-reports/format/groups.md

 ### Deprecated

-The optional **`$deprecated`** property is a boolean or string where tooks MAY specify all tokens within the group are deprecated.
+The optional **`$deprecated`** property is a boolean or string where tools MAY specify all tokens within the group are deprecated.
 A token MAY be marked deprecated in any of the following scenarios:

 - A future update to the design system will remove this token
 - Removing the token now may break existing support